 Ben’s mother, Aisling, a trained Infant Massage Instructor, completed our Story Massage Programme online course and now shares massage stories in her work at a not-for-profit Wellness Centre for families.
-Before Covid-19, Ben often accompanied Aisling to her classes and took part in the activities.
-He would even sing nursery rhymes to the babies and keep them amused while the Mums enjoyed a cup of tea.
+Ben often accompanies Aisling to her classes and takes part in the activities.
+He even sings nursery rhymes to the babies and keeps them amused while the Mums enjoys a cup of tea.

 Aisling says Ben is a real ambassador for positive touch activities and reminds his friends at school to ask permission and say ‘thank you’ not only during Story Massage sessions but in other activities such as sports.
 “Over the years, his teachers have been thrilled that he is modelling such respectful behaviour for the other children,” says Aisling, “His two Montessori teachers often commented and his first primary school teacher said she was ‘amazed and delighted’ by his kindness in words and actions.
 It is just natural to Ben now, and shows how it really does sink in as they grow, even when we may not realise.”